 - Understanding both your own and your partner’s expressions of love or love language.

 - Knowing how to have safe, repairing, and reciprocal conversations.

 - Learning each other’s verbal, physical and emotional intimacy needs, and how to fulfil these.

 - Discovering how to work as a team and regularly reflecting together on the positive aspects of the relationship

 Being the best partner that you can be to an autistic or neurotypical person means knowing yourself, and your partner, to be able to utilise successful couple processes.
 It means addressing difficult issues within yourself and learning new skills.
 Much of the work can seem daunting, but working on what you can change, rather than fighting against what you can’t change, is far more successful, empowering and ultimately rewarding for both partners.

 Where to next?

 Over our decades of working with couples and autism we have developed a relationship programme for couples where one or both are autistic.
-In our upcoming course, Autism and Couple Relationships we describe and explain the programme.
+In our course, Autism and Couple Relationships we describe and explain the programme.
 Many couples and couple counselors have found the course extremely useful.